Technology

 - Lactosylceramide

-- Beta 1,3-1,6 glucans are recognized by a different set of receptors expressed on a range of innate immune cells.
-These receptors include:
+- Beta 1,3-1,6 glucans are recognized by a different set of receptors expressed on a range of innate immune cells:

 - Wide therapeutic index

-- Our lead beta glucan, Imprime PGG, is administered systemically and has a strong safety profile in both healthy volunteers and patients
+- Our lead beta glucan is administered systemically and has a strong safety profile in both healthy volunteers and patients

 - Preclinical studies have demonstrated that beta glucans directly impact the biological activity and function of both innate and adaptive immune cells including: